 Travel has changed more in the past few years than in the previous two decades.

 If you’ve ever felt frustrated juggling bookings, comparing endless options, or worrying about what might go wrong on your trip, you’re not alone.
-Planning and executing travel still comes with friction, uncertainty, and missed opportunities.
-But here’s the good news: travel technology innovations are rapidly removing those pain points.
+Travel planning’s still messy.
+Uncertainty.
+Missed opportunities.
+The friction’s real.
+But here’s what’s changing: travel technology is rapidly removing those pain points, and it’s happening faster than most people realize.

 Travelers today face a clear choice: standard convenience or fully connected immersion.
 Increasingly, they’re choosing the latter.